 - Loops & Thread Crème Cotton Yarn in the color cream (Weight 4/5.29 oz, 324 yds), a total of 1,296 yards (4 balls) or another worsted weight cotton yarn.

 - stitch marker (optional)

-4 stitches x 8 rows = 4 inch square
+4 stitches x 8 rows = 4 inch square in reverse blanket stitch.

 ch – chain: Yarn over, pull through loop on hook.